moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

 ## Account Size Needed for a Desired Income

-There's a good chance that, if you are thinking about using SEPP withdrawals, you know how much income you need and just want to figure out how much principal you need to put aside generate that income.
+If you are thinking about using SEPP withdrawals, there's a good chance that you already know how much income you need and just want to figure out how much principal you need to put aside to generate that income.

-One approach would be to calculate how much income you get from $100,000 then divide that into your desired income to figure out how much to scale up the $100,000.
+One approach would be to calculate how much income you get from $100,000 then use that to figure out how much you need for your desired income level.

 For example, let's say you want an annual income of $12,000, the current mid-term rate is 2.04%, and your remaining life expectancy is 36 years.